mclarkson/obdi-salt-repository/docs/centos_guide.md

 The script can be used instead of typing, or copy/pasting, all the commands in this document.

-The installation script, `ubuntu_install_script.sh` is available at:
+The installation script, `centos_install_script.sh` is available at:

 [https://github.com/mclarkson/obdi-salt-repository/docs](https://github.com/mclarkson/obdi-salt-repository/blob/master/docs/)